 Estonian passport / ID card for a child

-- When applying for the first time you will need to include the child’s birth certificate original if data also in English, otherwise officially translated into English and certified with apostille.
+• When applying for the first time you will need to include the child’s original birth certificate

 Children under 12 years do not have to come to the embassy in person, one of the parents can submit the application on behalf of the child.

-When your child has reached 12 years of age, he or she has to come to the embassy personally to give fingerprints for the passport.
+When your child has reached 12 years of age he or she has to come to the embassy personally to give fingerprints for the passport or ID card.

 When applying for the first ever Estonian passport for an adult you will need documents proving that an applicant is an Estonian citizen.